SultanAlyahya/Places/README.md

 Testing

-to run the tests you can by running the command -python test.py
+to run the tests, you can by running the command -python test.py